top of page

 in the Spirit of his heart,

-and then a hawk screeched in the Eastern Sky
+and then a Hawk screeched in the Eastern Sky

 toward the Speaking Mountain of Truth and Thunder.